Health Profession Opportunity Grants (HPOG) Implementation, Systems and Outcome Project, 2010-2015

 - What changes to the service delivery system are associated with program implementation?

-- What individual level outputs and outcomes occur (for example: recruitment, enrollment, retention, completion (accreditation/certification), job entry, employment retention and advancement, and earning)?
+- What individual level outputs and outcomes occur (e.g., recruitment, enrollment, retention, completion (accreditation/certification), job entry, employment retention and advancement, and earning)?

-- What can be learned about how best to implement these program for this population (what implementation and/or systems components are related to programs outputs and outcomes)?
+- What can be learned about how best to implement these programs for this population (what implementation and/or systems components are related to programs outputs and outcomes)?

 - What key components appear necessary or contribute to the success of these programs?

 Additionally this contract provides for the design and ongoing support for the HPOG Performance Reporting System (PRS), a web-based management information system.
-This system supports the collection of data that will be used by ACF and its designated evaluation teams for both performance management and evaluation efforts across all 32 grantees.
-This contract also provides for coordination among ACF's multiple evaluation activities addressing the HPOG program.
+This system supports the collection of data that is used for performance management across all 32 grantees; the data is also used by OPRE’s designated evaluation teams for analyses at the participant, program, and grantee levels.
+This contract also provides for coordination among the components of OPRE’s research and evaluation portfolio for HPOG.